gigamonkey/test-lite-fs/README.md

   at least some failed requests, but technically the data should be stored before each crash.)

-  *Weirdly I didn't get any failed HTTP requests even when a machine crashed before sending a response.
-I can only assume that that's because the LiteFS http proxy sent a 200 response.
-But that seems a bit odd.*
+  *When my server process exits the LiteFS proxy sends a 502 response*

 - Do readers always see up to date data, meaning, if they read do they see a) at least everything they've written and b) everything they've read before.